joy

 And once again, we realize that our worries, problems, anxieties, frustrations and confusions have a solution (notice I didn’t say easy solution) by immersing ourselves in scripture and knowing solid, biblical theology–

 1. The doctrine of sovereignty reminds us that the day we are living is exactly the day that God has ordained for us.
 (Psalm 37:23; Psalm 139).
 We are in the season we are in by His divine design.
-Perhaps we are living the horrible consequences of our own sin and yet we know that He can make something beautiful from our bad choices.
-We have to trust in God, realizing that we will never be content with any season we are in until we submit wholly and fully to His sovereignty.
+Perhaps we are living the horrible consequences of our own sin and yet we know that He can make something beautiful from our bad choices (Romans 8:28) Perhaps we are living in a situation at the hands of someone else or even an evil government.
+But this, too, is not outside His Providence.
+We have to trust in God and continue to seek Him, realizing that we will never be content with any season we are in until we submit wholly and fully to His sovereignty.

 2. If we have been saved by grace we have a real reason to rejoice right now!
 (Psalm 33:21; I Peter 1:8) Knowing that we have a Savior allows us to rejoice today, not tomorrow when we perceive that things will be easier or better.
 Rejoice in the Lord always, and again I say rejoice!
 (Philippians 4:4)